Manufacturing team celebrating successful sales hiring outcome on the production floor

 Hiring Context

 A UK-based manufacturer supplying engineered solutions to the oil and gas industry planned to enter the United States market.
 The company needed its first US-based technical sales hire to establish market presence in Houston and engage with engineering-led buyers.
+The role required a sales professional who could operate independently while representing a technically complex product in a competitive oil and gas market.

 Hiring Challenge